AppBeat-io/AppBeat.CLI/README.md

 Once you are registered login to https://my.appbeat.io/manage, click Account / API Access and generate new key (important: free plans have keys bound to IP address - you must set it to IP address from which API is called).

+Once you have secret key you will have to save it to text file called **secret.key** located in:
+* same directory as AppBeat.CLI.dll or,
+* %HOME%/AppBeat on Linux / Unix or %LOCALAPPDATA%\AppBeat on Windows

 You can run application on Windows, Linux and Mac, but you have to install .NET Core runtime first.
 You can get it for free from https://www.microsoft.com/net/core

 Usage example: